 HOAs may also be subject to certain state laws such as:

-How to Find HOA Rules/Laws in Arizona
+How to Find HOA Regulations in Arizona

 HOA governing documents are public record in Arizona.
 An HOA must record its governing documents with the county land records to be enforceable.
-To obtain these documents visit the local county clerk’s office or website, such as the Maricopa County Recorder’s Website, and search for your HOA’s name.
+To obtain these documents visit the local county clerk’s office or website, such as the Maricopa County Recorder’s Website, and search for an HOA’s name.

 HOA Powers in Arizona.